 If your child is running late and happens to just miss the bus, DO NOT encourage him or her to run after it or attempt to flag down the bus driver.
 Too often, children arriving late for the school bus dart into oncoming traffic and could be seriously injured.

 As a driver, slow down when approaching bus stops and keep an eye out for children playing near the street.
 Obey all traffic signs and reduce your speed in school zones to avoid costly fines and legal repercussions.
 If your child has been injured at a bus stop or on the ride to school, you should seek medical attention immediately.
-Then, contact the experienced South Carolina personal injury attorneys at George Sink, P.A.
+Then, contact the experienced car accident attorneys at George Sink, P.A.
 Injury Lawyers to discuss whether you are eligible to pursue compensation.

 Case evaluations are FREE when you call (888) 612-7001.